heodi510/DigiDoc/README.md

 # Reference

+[1] 2019-present NAVER Corp
-[1] M. Jaderberg, K. Simonyan, A. Vedaldi, and A. Zisserman.
+[2] M. Jaderberg, K. Simonyan, A. Vedaldi, and A. Zisserman.
 Synthetic data and artificial neural networks for natural scenetext recognition.
 In Workshop on Deep Learning, NIPS, 2014.\
-[2] A. Gupta, A. Vedaldi, and A. Zisserman.
+[3] A. Gupta, A. Vedaldi, and A. Zisserman.
 Synthetic data fortext localisation in natural images.
 In CVPR, 2016.\
-[3] D. Karatzas, F. Shafait, S. Uchida, M. Iwamura, L. G. i Big-orda, S. R. Mestre, J. Mas, D. F. Mota, J. A. Almazan, andL.
-P. De Las Heras.
-ICDAR 2013 robust reading competition.
-In ICDAR, pages 1484–1493, 2013.\
 [4] D. Karatzas, L. Gomez-Bigorda, A. Nicolaou, S. Ghosh, A. Bagdanov, M. Iwamura, J. Matas, L. Neumann, V. R.Chandrasekhar, S. Lu, et al. ICDAR 2015 competition on ro-bust reading.
 In ICDAR, pages 1156–1160, 2015.\
 [5] A. Mishra, K. Alahari, and C. Jawahar.
 Scene text recognition using higher order language priors.
 In BMVC, 2012.
+[6] K. Wang, B. Babenko, and S. Belongie.
+End-to-end scenetext recognition.
+In ICCV, pages 1457–1464, 2011.